How the CP works

 For CP students, DP courses provide the theoretical underpinning and academic rigour of the programme; the career-related study further supports the programme’s academic strength and provide practical, real-world approaches to learning; and the CP core helps them to develop skills and competencies required for lifelong learning

 How is teaching and learning organized in the CP?

 The CP core is designed to create a bridge that connects each student’s chosen DP courses and career-related study.
-It includes approaches to learning, community and service, language development and a reflective project.
+It includes personal and professional skills, servive learning, language development and a reflective project.

-The career-related study prepares students for higher education, an internship or apprenticeship, or a position in a designated field of interest.
+The career-related study prepares students for higher education, internships or an apprenticeship, or a position in a designated field of interest.
 Each school chooses the career-related courses most suited to local conditions and the needs of their students.